rclone/rclone/docs/content/commands/rclone_check.md

 If you supply the `--size-only` flag, it will only compare the sizes not the hashes as well.
 Use this for a quick check.

+If you supply the `--compare-acl` flag, it will compare ACLs of objects as well.

 If you supply the `--download` flag, it will download the data from both remotes and check them against each other on the fly.
 This can be useful for remotes that don't support hashes or if you really want